davidoesch/shadow_solar_calculator/README.md

 This repository contains three scripts:
 - `setup_grass_location.sh` — create a GRASS location from a georeferenced DEM and import the DEM (creates `INPUT_DSM`, sets region, precomputes slope/aspect).
-- `calculate_shadows_loop.sh` — simple time-looped runner that calls `r.sun` for time steps and exports shadow masks and incidence rasters to GeoTIFF.
 - `calculate_shadows_optimized.sh` — an optimized, safer, and more featureful version tuned for machines with many cores and large memory (180 CPUs / 4 TB RAM in the script example, takes approx 8min for one run for swissALTIRegio).
 Uses GDAL and TIFF optimizations and removes intermediate rasters to save space.
 - `calculate_shadows_sunmask.sh` — only shadowmask, uses r.sunmask (SOLPOS algorithm) for UTC shadow calculation,r.sunmask uses SOLPOS algorithm with explicit timezone parameter tuned for machines with many cores and large memory (180 CPUs / 4 TB RAM in the script example